The 30 hottest stadiums in world football

 - Champion of the Century – Peñarol

-- Mohamed V – Casablanca slit
+- Mohamed V – Raja of Casablanca

 - Toumba Stadium – PAOK Salonica